My Tokyo Guide

 The Tokyo Photographic Art Museum showcases local and international photography.
 The museum shop, NADiff BAITEN, has an excellent collection of art books, postcards and gifts.
 Just in front of the museum, Yebisu Garden Place Tower offers spectacular views and many dining options from its top floors.

 There seems to be an authentic French chateau at the end of Yebisu Garden Place.
-It's not a mirage; it's home to Joel Robouchon Restaurant, a luxury dining experience that transports you to Paris.
+This is the world-famous Joël Robuchon Restaurant.
 Drop by the dramatic Rouge Bar for a cocktail to celebrate the end of the day.
-Just beyond the “chateau”, the Westin Hotel has a wide range of drinking and dining options.
+The nearby Westin Hotel also has a wide range of drinking and dining options.
 Take afternoon tea in The Lounge, overlooking the lush gardens.

 Ebisu isn't just about luxury dining; on the Shibuya side of the station, you'll find inexpensive bars and restaurants, along with small trendy shops, leading towards Daikanyama.
-Enjoy the lively atmosphere of Ebisu Yokocho, a bustling, lantern-lined street of bars, near the station's east exit.
-Start bar hopping along the street, and if you still have the energy, you'll find some of Tokyo's top clubs and music venues like Liquidroom, just steps away.
+Enjoy the lively atmosphere of Ebisu Yokocho, a bustling, lantern-lined street of bars and food stalls, near the station's east exit.
+Sample all kinds of Japanese culinary delights, including ramen, yakitori and sushi.
+Start bar hopping along the street, and if you still have the energy, you'll find some of Tokyo's top clubs and music venues just steps away.